 This natural increase in property value can deliver huge profits for buyers when they’re ready to sell.

-If priced correctly, the rental income from a buy-to-let property should cover all costs (mortgage payments, ground rent, etc) and still deliver a profit for the owner.
+The monthly rental income from a good buy-to-let property should cover all costs (mortgage payments, ground rent, etc) and still deliver a profit for the owner.

 It is a common misconception that having no debt is the ideal scenario.
 Having debt which is calculated and managed sensibly allows people to invest in additional properties they would not otherwise be able to.